EN

 Can I deduct the Reverse Mortgage interest from my income taxes?

-Because you are not currently paying a mortgage payment or interest on your reverse mortgage, you will be unable to deduct the interest from your income taxes.
-Whether heirs can do so is a question for your tax advisor.
+Because you are not currently paying any interest on your reverse mortgage, you will be unable to deduct the interest from your income taxes.
+Whether your heirs will be able to do so is a question for your tax advisor.

 When is the Reverse Mortgage repaid?

 Repayment occurs when your home is no longer the primary residence of all borrowers, when the loan is refinanced, or when there is a deed change that conveys the property to someone else.
-This is known as a maturity event requiring repayment.
-If you are in assisted living or a mental health facility for more than 12 consecutive months and no other borrower occupies the premises as their primary residence, this is also considered a maturity event, and repayment is required.
-Repayment can also be required if you fail to pay your property taxes, insurance premiums, condo fees, and other “mandatory obligations” or when all options to bring the loan current have been exhausted and your home has not been maintained according to FHA standards.
+This is known as a maturity event.
+If you are in assisted living or a mental health facility for more than 12 consecutive months and no other borrower occupies the premises as their primary residence, this is also considered a maturity event and repayment is required.
+Repayment can also be required if you fail to pay your property taxes, homeowner's insurance premiums, flood insurance premiums, condo fees, and other “mandatory obligations”, the home has not been maintained according to FHA standards and allowed to fall into disrepair, or when all options to bring the loan current have been exhausted.

 What will I owe at the end of my Reverse Mortgage?